trunghjieu2506/tp/docs/DeveloperGuide.md

 - **Income**: Money received by the user from various sources like salary, gifts, or investments.
 - **Budget**: A financial constraint defined by the user for a particular category, with a total amount and deadline.
 - **Loan**: Money lent or borrowed, optionally with interest applied over time.
+- **Simple Bullet Loan**: A loan with no interest, and one-shot repayment.
+- **Advanced Bullet Loan**: A loan that applies interest, with one-shot repayment.
+- **Principal**: The original amount money lent.
 - **Saving**: A goal the user is saving money towards, tracked by name, amount, and deadline.
 - **Category**: A label to classify a transaction (e.g., "Food", "Travel", "Salary", "Entertainment").
 - **Command Pattern**: A software design pattern where each operation is encapsulated in a separate object that implements a common interface (e.g., `execute()` method).